IBM/mas-tas-appconnect-flows/README.md

 ### Summary

-This repository is for a developer looking to sync the databases of Maximo and TRIRIGA using App Connect flows to facilitate.
-App Connect is used to synchronize records in both Maximo and TRIRIGA.
-When there is a change on one application, this triggers a request to App Connect which updates or populates the records in the other application.
+Enable automated synchronization of portfolio data between TRIRIGA and Maximo Asset Management systems to integrate asset and facility management operations.

+### Description

+In this code pattern, learn how to synchronize bi-directional portfolio data of IBM TRIRIGA and IBM Maximo Asset Management using App Connect Designer flows for synchronizing People, Locations, and Assets.
+Using the provided flows, enable a variety of use cases: from a simple trigger-action integration that updates or populates the records in the other application, to more complex scripted cron jobs that orchestrate these objects into their respective primary system of record.

 <img src="/Pics/MX2TRI-Graph.png" >

-1. In the above example, when a record is updated in Maximo, it will trigger the flow to synchronize with TRIRIGA.
-There is also a flow that works in the reverse direction, that works in a similar way.
+1. When a record is updated in Maximo Asset Management, it triggers the flow to synchronize with TRIRIGA.
+(There is also a flow that works in the reverse direction, that works in a similar way.)
-2. App Connect sends a request with the updated information through the flow towards the end destination (TRIRIGA).
+2. App Connect sends a request with the updated information through the flow towards the target system (TRIRIGA).
-3. A JSON Parser sifts through the Request and converts it to an object.
+3. A JSON Parser sifts through the request and converts it to an object.
 4. Each object that is returned from the JSON Parser goes through Steps 5-8.
-5. The data from the object is mapped to the corresponding fields in the destination application (TRIRIGA).
+5. The data from the object is mapped to the corresponding fields in the target application (TRIRIGA).
-6. The newly mapped data is sent to the destination application (TRIRIGA) where the record is created or updated.
+6. The newly mapped data is sent to the target application (TRIRIGA) where the record is created or updated.
-7. This record is then validated with the original application (Maximo) via another Post request.
+7. This record is then validated with the original application (Maximo Asset Management) via another Post request.
-8. An ID is either created or updated within the original application (Maximo).
+8. An ID is either created or updated within the original application (Maximo Asset Management).
-9. This process is repeated for each object that is present in the original request (Maximo).
+9. Steps 4-8 are repeated for each object that is present in the original request (Maximo Asset Management).

 At the end of this process, a Person, Asset, or Location can be sent from Maximo to TRIRIGA and TRIRIGA to Maximo utilizing App Connect.

+A detailed breakdown of the specific fields being mapped within each flow can be found in this [Mapping Document](/docs/TRIRIGA_Maximo_Field_Mapping-Final.xlsx)

 ## Pre-requisites